mymykeviv/ipsc/docs/LOCAL_DEVELOPMENT.md

    - SQLite: Use DB Browser for SQLite or command line: `sqlite3 profitpath.db`
 4. **Logs**: Check terminal output for application logs and errors
 5. **Environment Variables**: Create a `.env` file in the backend directory for custom configuration
+6. **Production Testing**: Use offline installer packages to test production-like deployments
+7. **Port Configuration**: For production testing, modify `config/ports.json` to avoid conflicts
+8. **Cross-Platform**: Test on different operating systems using the appropriate offline installers

 ## Next Steps